Featured Image

 Inflation is an essential economic indicator.
 It is scrutinised by central banks and financial markets, heavily influencing their decision-making.

 It also plays a pivotal role in the value of currencies.
-As currency markets react to inflation data, exchange rates change.
+Exchange rates react to both inflation data and interest rate changes influenced by inflation.

 In this article, we’ll be looking into the relationship between inflation and interest rates, why this is important and how it affects currency markets.